 Note: water may not be available at this recreation area.

-Overall, Hungerford Recreation Trail is the 2nd most popular horseback riding trail of all 12 horseback riding in Michigan.
+Overall, Hungerford Recreation Trail is the 2nd most popular horse trail of all 12 horseback rides in Michigan.